ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 <img src={require('./images/sparse-primary-indexes-04.png').default} class="image"/>

 As discussed above, via a binary search over the index’s 1083 UserID marks, mark 176 were identified.
-Its correspondin granule 176 can therefore possibly contain rows with a UserID column value of 749.927.693.
+Its corresponding granule 176 can therefore possibly contain rows with a UserID column value of 749.927.693.

 <details>
     <summary><font color="black">